 (a) high blue peak: 6500K setting – f.lux filter OFF, (b) reduced blue peak: 2700K setting (70-80% of blue light filtered), and (c) minimal blue peak: 1200K setting (94-98% blue light filtered).
 If you use f.lux default settings your “white” background will look like it does in the image (a) during the day and look closer to image (b) at the beginning/end of the day and at night.
 This is because f.lux app was designed to address the problem of sleep disorder and not to solve the eye sensitivity to light problem.
 (Click on images to see more detail).

-If you feel immediate relief from eye strain in your eyes, than blue light is most likely the cause (or one of the causes) of your sensitivity to light.
+If you feel immediate relief from eye strain in your eyes, than blue light is most likely the cause of your sensitivity to light.

 (2) If after carrying out (1) you don’t feel an immediate improvement in your eyes, try working with f.lux running with the same settings as in (1).

-After a day or two check how it feels if you disable f.lux.
+After a day or two check the box “Disable for an hour” (see orange circle in the image above).
 If you find the change (more vivid, cooler and bluish colors) disturbing, more uncomfortable, your eye sensitivity to light is likely induced by blue light.
 However, your eyes are probably less blue light sensitive than if you feel much better immediately after (1).

 (3) If you felt uncomfortable or annoyed by the yellowish look of your screen with f.lux running, or if you haven’t noticed any difference in your visual comfort after (1) and (2), than the cause of your light sensitivity may be other than blue light.

 You may continue your search for your perfect (least eye straining) color here.
-You might also consider intuitive colorimetry or irlen.com to determine what specific tint would make your eyes feel better.
+You might also consider intuitive colorimetry to determine what specific tint would make your eyes sensitive to light feel better.

 How sensitive are your eyes to blue light

 Another alternative is to get our blue light filter tester with 8 interchangeable filters of different blue blocking characteristics.
-It’s advantage is that it will give you better information about what spectral transmission makes you more comfortable.
-Moreover, it works not only with computer screen emitted blue light, but also with all other light sources such as the sun, LEDs, and fluorescent lights.
+It’s advantage is that it works not only with computer screen emitted blue light, but also with all other light sources such as the sun, LEDs, and fluorescent lights.

 What can you do if you have blue light sensitive eyes